RishiKulshreshtha/socialfeed/README.txt

  pictures, videos of your posts also the date of your post with provision to provide number of count.

- - PHP SDK for Instagram APIs will allow you to display pictures from your instagram profile with provision to provide number of count to be displayed also provision to select the resolution of the image with options
+ - Instagram APIs will allow you to display pictures from your instagram profile with provision to provide number of count to be displayed also provision to select the resolution of the image with options and you can also provide the post link.

  - PHP SDK for Twitter APIs will allow you get the latest tweets with date of your format and provision to provide number of count.
 Twitter APIs will